-At the end of 2017, I travelled through East Africa to meet several officials to discuss how Grey Dynamics can deploy our solutions with the African Union Mission in Somalia (AMISON) among others.
-On the first stop of my trip I met up with an old friend—a close advisor to the President of Somalia—in Nairobi, Kenya.
+Whatsapp Disinformation became apparent to me at the end of 2017.
+I was travelling through East Africa to meet several officials to discuss how Grey Dynamics can deploy our solutions with the African Union Mission in Somalia (AMISON) among others.
+On the first stop of my trip, I met up with an old friend—a close advisor to the President of Somalia—in Nairobi, Kenya.
 After some pleasantries, the conversations went into—as it often does—politics.
 He presented me with a meme of a notorious foreign intelligence official donating blood after the horrible terror attack on the 15th October 2017, which rocked Zoobe junction in downtown Mogadishu killing 587 people and wounding many more.
-The caption of the meme read: “…donating blood while he is infected with HVI!”.
+The caption of the meme read: “…donating blood while he is infected with HIV!”.
 Outside the absurdity of the claim in the meme, it was apparent that the picture was poorly distorted in Photoshop.
 When I mentioned that it was clearly doctored my friend went into the group and recorded a voice note stating that it was a fake and apologised.

 This specific group had 1500 members, often also part of other groups, with thousands of participants.
 The question is: Did people retract the meme they spread too or was the damage already done?
-These groups are often filled with likeminded individuals, thus creating echo chambers.
-Most participants want to hear or see information that fits their world view.
+These groups are often filled with like-minded individuals, thus creating echo chambers.
+Most participants want to hear or see information that fits their worldview.
 In this case, the damage was limited.
-However, there are instances where the spread of misinformation, disinformation and malicious malware had bellicose consequences.
+However, there are instances where the spread of Whatsapp disinformation, misinformation and malicious malware had bellicose consequences.

 In India, the spread of misinformation led to radicalisation and even turned lethal on several occasions.
 India is according to WhatsApp the largest market, with over 200 million active users.
 The rise of Hindu nationalism—with premier Modi’s BJP at the vanguard—combined with the speed of viral messages in WhatsApp groups, where deployed to win the elections.
 On the other hand, it also sparked several lynching’s by angry mobs.
 In 2014, Mohamed Akhlaq was beaten to death by a crowd, after a local cow advocacy group was warned via WhatsApp messages.
 Mr Akhlaq was accused of slaughtering a cow and keeping the meat in his house.
 These rumours that were spread on WhatsApp have yet to be substantiated.
 According to one expert frictions between religious and ethnic groups have always existed, however, WhatsApp have amplified these divides.
 Until now, there were only several deadly cases reported but misinformation campaigns can lead to far direr incidents.